AdobeDocs/workfront.en/help/classic/manage-work/projects/updating-work-in-a-project/apply-custom-status-work-assigned-to-group.md

    >![](assets/screenshot-2016-05-12-12.05.43.png)   >
    >

 1. Select the status of the project.
-The custom statuses you created and applied to that group appear.
+The custom statuses you created and applied to that group display in the list.